Bangash: Pashto dialect

-The Bangash speak a northern or "harder" variant of Pashto similar to that of the Afridi dialect, but slightly differing in some lexicographical and phonetic features.
+The Bangash speak a northern or "harder" variant of Pashto similar to that of the Afridi dialect and the Bangash of Kurram speak similar to of the Mangal Pashtuns, but slightly differing in some lexicographical and phonetic features.

 Religion

-Most Bangash follow the religion of Islam, split almost evenly between Twelver Shia Muslims and Hanafi Sunni Muslims.
-The Bangash, along with the closely related Orakzais and Turis, are the only Pashtun tribes with large Shia populations.
-The Shia Bangash are more concentrated around Upper Kurram and Hangu in areas like Usterzai, while the Sunni Bangash are more concentrated around Lower Kurram and Tall.
+The Bangash follow the religion of Islam, split almost evenly between Twelver Shia Muslims and Hanafi Sunni Muslims.
+The Bangash, along with the closely related Orakzais and Turis, are the only Pashtun tribes with Shia populations.
+The Shia Bangash are more concentrated around Upper Kurram and certain areas of Hangu in areas like Usterzai, while the Sunni Bangash are more concentrated around Lower Kurram Central Kurram as well as Thall and Bannu.

-There is a small minority of Sikhs among the Bangash in Hangu, Orakzai, and Kurram.
-Due to the ongoing insurgency in Khyber Pakhtunkhwa, like many other tribal Pashtuns, some Pashtun Sikhs were internally displaced from their ancestral villages to settle in cities like Peshawar and Nankana Sahib.

 Demographics

 The Bangash are primarily found in Pakistan, with a sizeable population also found in Afghanistan.
 The Bangash Pashtuns can be found all over Pakistan but majority reside in the cities of Kohat and Hangu in Khyber Pakhtunkhwa, as well as the Kurram Valley and Peshawar.
 In Afghanistan, they will be found in the districts that make up the historic "Loya Paktia" region, including Paktia, Paktika, and Khost.
-Between both Pakistan and Afghanistan, there are around 500,000 Bangash Pashtuns, with around 450,000 in Pakistan alone.
+Between both Pakistan and Afghanistan, there are around 800,000 Bangash Pashtuns, with around 780,000 in Pakistan alone.

-Descendants of Bangash are found in India as well but are rather than being referred to as Pashtuns, they are known as "Pathans".
+Descendants of Bangash are found in India as well but are rather than being referred to as "Pashtuns", they are known as Pathans.
 Instead of speaking Pashto, the Bangash Pathans of India speak either Hindi or Urdu.
 They are mostly found in Uttar Pradesh and mostly in the cities of Farrukhabad, Lucknow, and Gorakhpur.
 The descendants of the first Nawab of Farrukhabad, Muhammad Khan Bangash, have also been found in cities as far as Allahabad and Varanasi.
 Other Bangash descendants in India are also present in Bihar.
 There are around 30,000 descendants of Bangash in India but other researchers give estimates of around 70,000.
 Just like in Pakistan and Afghanistan, the Bangash Pathans in India prefer to marry within their own tribe, or marry with other Pathans.

 Despite the Karrani dynasty and its rule in modern-day Bangladesh, there are very little number of descendants of Bangash in the country.
 This is because unlike in Pakistan and Afghanistan, the descendants of Bangash have mixed with the local population.
-The Bangash in Bangladesh are Muhajirs that migrated from Uttar Pradesh and Bihar to East Pakistan.
+The Bangash descent Pathans of Bangladesh are Muhajirs that migrated from Uttar Pradesh and Bihar to East Pakistan.